ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 layout: default
 title: Ubuntu Installation
 nav_order: 3
-description: "Step-by-step instructions for installing Ubuntu with AR51’s Mocap Unleash pre-configured system, covering bootable USB setup, installation workflow, network configuration, licensing, and NVIDIA driver setup."
+description: "Step-by-step instructions for installing Ubuntu with AR51’s Mocap Unleashed pre-configured system, covering bootable USB setup, installation workflow, network configuration, licensing, and NVIDIA driver setup."
 ---

 # Installing Ubuntu with the Pre-Configured AR51 Mocap Unleashed System

 {: .no_toc }

-This guide explains how to install the Ubuntu OS with the AR51 Mocap Unleash software pre-installed and configured.
+This guide explains how to install the Ubuntu OS with the AR51 Mocap Unleashed software pre-installed and configured.
 {: .fs-6 .fw-300 }

 ---